NguyenSyHung2k3/Project1/Week1/README.md

 Compute the sum Q of elements of the sequence.

 ## Extract_Date
-Extract the format YYYY-MM-DD the year, month, date and separated by <b>space</b>
+Extract the format YYYY-MM-DD the year, month, date and separated by **Space**
 ## List_Number
 List all the numbers from 1 to n and its squares